skypilot-org/skypilot/docs/source/reference/kubernetes/index.rst

 In a typical workflow:

 1. A cluster administrator sets up a Kubernetes cluster.
-Detailed guides for different deployment environments (Amazon EKS, Google GKE, On-Prem and local debugging) are included in the :ref:`Kubernetes cluster setup guide <kubernetes-setup>`.
+Detailed admin guides for different deployment environments (Amazon EKS, Google GKE, On-Prem and local debugging) are included in the :ref:`Kubernetes cluster setup guide <kubernetes-setup>`.

 2. Users who want to run SkyPilot tasks on this cluster are issued Kubeconfig files containing their credentials (`kube-context <https://kubernetes.io/docs/tasks/tools/>`_).
-   SkyPilot reads this Kubeconfig file and adds the cluster to list clouds considered when launching tasks.
+   SkyPilot reads this Kubeconfig file to communicate with the cluster.

 Submitting SkyPilot tasks to Kubernetes Clusters
 ------------------------------------------------
 .. _kubernetes-instructions:

-Once your Kubernetes cluster is up and running:
+Once your cluster administrator has :ref:`setup a Kubernetes cluster <kubernetes-setup>` and provided you with a kubeconfig file:

 0. Make sure `Kubectl <https://kubernetes.io/docs/tasks/tools/>`_, `socat <https://kubernetes.io/docs/tasks/tools/>`_ and `lsof <https://kubernetes.io/docs/tasks/tools/>`_ are installed on the machine which will submit tasks.